 Lack of Attack Options

-After 1 or 2 rounds the party is absolutely going to catch on to what the displacer beast can and can’t do.
-It doesn’t have spells or other actions that it can use to force the party to switch up their tactics mid fight.
+After 1 or 2 rounds the party is going to catch on to what the displacer beast can and can’t do.
+It doesn’t have spells or other actions that it can use to force the party to switch up its tactics mid-fight.

 How to Play a Displacer Beast